BreadboxIO/breadboxio-mainsite/README.md

 ## Deployment

 After completing development you can run `npm run build`.
-This will minifiy and compile the `src` folder into a `docs` folder.
-The contents of the `docs` folder is published as the GitHub Pages site.
+This will minifiy and compile the `src` folder into a `public` folder.
+The contents of the `public` folder is used for publishing as the [GitHub Pages site](https://github.com/BreadboxIO/breadboxio.github.io).

+Once the build task is complete, commit and push the contents of the `public` folder to the [breadboxio.github.io](https://github.com/BreadboxIO/breadboxio.github.io) repository on the `master` branch.
+This will automatically update the mainsite at [breadbox.io](http://breadbox.io).

 For more details about publishing to GitHub Pages click [here](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch).

 ```
 npm run build